This Easy Carne Asada requires no marinade and gets flavor from a good quality cut of steak and cast iron flat top over a hot grill.

-However, the recipe I’m sharing today requires no marinade and instead were using a good quality cut of steak, dicing it small, and cooking on a cast iron flat top over a hot grill.
+The recipe I’m sharing today requires no marinade, so it’s perfect if you are short on time.
+Instead, we used a good-quality cut of steak, dicing it small, and cooking it on a cast-iron flat top over a hot grill.

 Another tip is to use a seasoned cast iron flat top like this one.
-You want the steak to get that flavor from a fire pit, so cooking it on the grill is a must.
-Be sure to get the flat top nice and hot before adding the meat.
+You want the steak to get that flavor from a fire pit, so cooking it on the grill is recommended.
+Ensure the flat top is nice and hot before adding the meat.
+Grilled onion bulbs are also delicious!

-After the steak has been diced into small even pieces, add 1 teaspoon of salt per 1 pound of meat, ½ tsp of black pepper, and 1 tablespoon of oil.
-That’s it for the steak, super easy!
+After the steak has been diced into small even pieces, add one teaspoon of salt per 1 pound of meat, 1/4 teaspoon of black pepper, and one tablespoon of oil and combine.

-Next up are, diced white onion, chopped cilantro, and sliced radishes.
-I also like to add whole beans to my taco and my husband likes to have carne asada tacos with grilled onion bulbs on the side.
+Then top with diced white onion, chopped cilantro, and sliced radishes.
+I also like to add Peruvian beans to my tacos, and my husband likes to have carne asada tacos with grilled onion bulbs on the side.

 No Marinade Carne Asada Street Tacos